CharityNavigator/irs990/docs/quick-start.md

 # Quick start

-The easiest way to get started with the toolkit is to create an Amazon EC2 instance with our database and RStudio pre-loaded.
+The easiest way to get started with the toolkit is to create an Amazon EC2 instance with the [smaller of our two databases](http://990.charitynavigator.org/clone-database) and RStudio pre-loaded.
 The following steps will actually create a website from which you can write code to explore the database.
 A tutorial will appear on screen as soon as you log in.
 You can even link it to Dropbox to transfer work in and out.

 ## Licensing considerations